Master-Wangus/EcadAssignment2020/README.md

 images file downloaded should be purely used for the purpose of doing this assignment and should not be used or posted in other websites, e.g., Facebook.

 You may choose a name of your choice for your eCommerce store but the name should not be a registered business, or is insulting, intrusive or defamatory in nature.

 You should NOT copy the website design of other websites.

 The required resources for this assignment are:
-▪ XAMPP
+- XAMPP
-▪ Adobe Creative Cloud - Dreamweaver
+- Adobe Creative Cloud - Dreamweaver

-All programs should be developed using HTML, JavaScript, Bootstrap Framework, PHP and MySQL technologies.
+*All programs should be developed using HTML, JavaScript, Bootstrap Framework, PHP and MySQL technologies.*